kruize/autotune/design/KruizeLocalAPI.md

 `curl -H 'Accept: application/json' "http://<URL>:<PORT>/dsmetadata?datasource=<datasource_name>&cluster_name=<cluster_name>&namespace=<namespace>"`

-Returns the container metadata of the specified namespace, cluster name of the specified datasource
+Returns the container-level metadata of the specified namespace, cluster name and datasource

 ***Note : `verbose` in the query URL to fetch container-level metadata is set to `true` by default***

 **Response for datasource name - `prometheus-1`, cluster name - `default` and namespace - `monitoring`**

+The response includes granular metadata about workloads and associated containers within specified namespace, cluster and datasource.

 <details>
 <summary><b>Example Response</b></summary>